 Excursions and camps

-Excursions and camps are permitted to be held at locations or businesses that have approved
+At action levels 2 and 3, excursions and camps are permitted to be held at Department of Education Outdoor and Environmental Education Centres (O&EEC) or at locations or businesses that have an approved

 activity consent form (DOC, 344KB):